 In evaluating materials for purchase or addition to the collection, librarians will use reviews in professionally recognized periodicals, book lists, and their professional judgment.
 Materials may also be added to the collection based on requests from library users, including interlibrary loan.
 Maintenance of the balance of the core collection and supervision of areas of special interest is the responsibility of the Collections & Technical Services Supervisor.
 Final responsibility regarding expenditure of library funds rests with the Library Administrator.

 Donations to the Collection

-The Collection Manager will determine inclusion of gift materials in the collection on the basis of need and suitability.
-Any such materials will meet selection criteria.
-The Collection Manager or an agent designated by the Assistant Administrator/Operations will determine use or disposal of all gift materials.
+The Collections & Technical Services Supervisor will determine inclusion of gift materials in the collection on the basis of need and suitability, or assign that determination to another library staff person on the same basis.
+Any such materials will meet established selection criteria.

 Preservation and Conservation of the Collection

 Materials needing light repairs will be handled by staff or volunteers in a cost-effective manner.
 Rebinding will not be considered.
 Materials needing extensive repairs will be discarded and replaced with a newer edition or a more recent printing.